mozzarellaV8/agora-marketplace/MarketSizes.md

 # Endnotes

+<sup>1</sup> The case is actually that there were _many_ more than 3 darknet markets at any given time.
+But many were not large enough to warrant attention.
+For this analysis, consideration of 3 markets defined as major would suffice.
+This can also be confirmed by searching [deepdotweb](http://deepdotweb.com) or consulting the appropriate [reddit](http://reddit.com/r/darknetmarkets) forums.

-<sup>1</sup>_While not a perfect comparison with the situation faced by Agora, the point I'm trying to make is that if a major resource suddenly disappeared, what effect would that have?_
+<sup>2</sup>_While not a perfect comparison with the situation faced by Agora, the point I'm trying to make is that if a major resource suddenly disappeared, what effect would that have?_

-<sup>2</sup>United States of America vs. Blake Benthall a/k/a "Defcon", [justice.gov](https://www.justice.gov/sites/default/files/usao-sdny/legacy/2015/03/25/Benthall,%20Blake%20Complaint.pdf)
+<sup>3</sup>United States of America vs. Blake Benthall a/k/a "Defcon", [justice.gov](https://www.justice.gov/sites/default/files/usao-sdny/legacy/2015/03/25/Benthall,%20Blake%20Complaint.pdf)

-<sup>3</sup>deepdotweb search: [Agora](https://www.deepdotweb.com/?s=Agora)
+<sup>4</sup>deepdotweb search: [Agora](https://www.deepdotweb.com/?s=Agora)